Cyril Edward Gourley: Victoria Cross

-Gourley was originally denied a commission due to "defective eyesight", but later rose to the rank of captain.
+Gourley was originally denied an officer's commission due to "defective eyesight", but, after being made a second lieutenant in the RFA, later rose to the rank of captain.

 Post-war

 From 1919, Gourley worked for Lever Brothers, travelling widely to open up new business for the company.
 On his retirement a director of the company spoke of "...his quiet, gentle courteousness and his readiness to do all he could for other people.
 In fact he was a jolly good man to have beside you when you were in trouble".
 In 1925, the Gourley family moved to Hill Close, School Lane, off Column Road, Grange, West Kirby; the house was later renamed Gourley Grange and the lane renamed Gourley's Lane in his honour.
 The gardens created by the Gourley family have now been redeveloped as a small housing estate.

-During the Second World War, Gourley was a firewatcher in Liverpool.
+During the Second World War, Gourley was a firewatcher in Liverpool, and dealt with many of the air raids on Liverpool.

-In 1952, he moved to Haslemere, Surrey, where he died on 31 January 1982.
+In 1952, Gourley, "a modest, kindly and courteous gentleman", moved to Haslemere, Surrey, where he died on 31 January 1982, at the age of eighty-nine.
 He is buried in Grange Cemetery, West Kirby, Wirral.
 Gourley never married.

 The Trustees of The Cyril Edward Gourley Victoria Cross Endowment, Registered Charity 525987, set up in his honour after the First World War from local donations, provide grants to University Students who attended schools, or reside in the Hoylake and West Kirby area, subject to certain conditions.

 The medal

-His Victoria Cross, along with his other medals which include the Croix de Guerre, is held by the Royal Artillery Museum.
+His VC, along with his other medals which include the Croix de Guerre, is held by the Royal Artillery Museum.